alexmerren/design-patterns-go/structural/proxy/README.md

 ## Notes

-* As this is written in java, there is a lot of work going on in the background to support this, like rmiregistry and remote exceptions, autogenerating the stub and skeleton services that RMI uses.
+* As the Head First book is written in java, there is a lot of work going on in the background to support this, like rmiregistry and remote exceptions, autogenerating the stub and skeleton services that RMI uses.

 * The Proxy pattern should be used to "create a representative object that